top of page

 Representative Cases

-• Counsel for large Colorado company victimized by identify theft and employment fraud.
+• Investigative counsel for large Colorado company victimized by identify theft and employment fraud.

 • United States v.
-Thompson, et al. (2005; U.S. District Court for the District of Colorado): Successfully petitioned federal court to reduce client’s sentence from 240 months to effectively time served under First Step Act of 2018.
+Thompson, et al. (U.S. District Court for the District of Colorado): Successfully petitioned federal court to reduce client’s sentence from 240 months to effectively time served under First Step Act of 2018.

 • Investigated, sought, and obtained executive pardon for a client’s 1973 conviction, the only arrest client has ever had.

 • Snowmass Mining Company, LLC v.
-Mystic Eagle Quarry, LLC et al. (2017; Pitkin County District Court, Colorado): Trial counsel for mining company in three-day trial in which court ruled entirely in favor of client.
+Mystic Eagle Quarry, LLC et al. (Pitkin County District Court, Colorado): Trial counsel for mining company in three-day trial in which court ruled entirely in client’s favor.

 • United States v.
-Ruffatto (2016; U.S. District Court for the Western District of Pennsylvania): Client sentenced significantly below range recommended by the U.S. Sentencing Guidelines in multi-million-dollar financial fraud case.
+[Client] (U.S. District Court for the Western District of Pennsylvania): Client sentenced significantly below range recommended by the U.S. Sentencing Guidelines in multi-million-dollar financial fraud and False Claims Act case.

 • BP America Production Co. v.
-Prime Marine Services, Inc. (2016; Denver District Court, Colorado): Trial counsel for Fortune 500 company resulting in favorable outcome for client.
+Prime Marine Services, Inc. (Denver District Court, Colorado): Trial counsel for Fortune 500 company resulting in favorable outcome for client.

 Articles & Presentations